jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

 ## Rerun Admixture/ancestry analysis with clone-pruned sample list
 ### Using ADMIXTURE v1.3.0

-First need to convert PLINK2 files to PLINK1 .bed format:
+First need to convert PLINK2 files to PLINK1 .bed format (if not done already; this should have already been done in order to calculate PI_HAT with PLINK1 earlier):
 ```bash
 crun.plink plink2 \
   --pfile pver_all_QDPSB_MISSMAF05filtered_ld_pruned_0.2_genotypes \